aspose-pdf-cloud/aspose-pdf-for-aws-sdk/php-cLient/docs/Api/ApiApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **pdfWebapiExtractPost**
-> \Swagger\Client\Model\FileResponse pdfWebapiExtractPost($files, $input_type, $output_type)
+> \Swagger\Client\Model\FileResponse pdfWebapiExtractPost($files, $document_password, $input_type, $output_type)

-Extract tables from document.
+Extract Tables from Document.

-Extracts tables from the provided documents and converts them to the specified output format.
+Extracts tables from the provided document and converts them into the specified output format.
+Upload the document containing the tables and choose the format you prefer.
+The service will extract the tables and deliver them in the selected format, facilitating easier data usage and analysis.

 ### Example
 ```php